pepyczech/meteodata/README.md

 First table above shows the list of weather stations sorted by distance & data availability.

-This is taking into account min_coverage value of 0.9 – e.g. Little Rissington has only 335 days (99.7%) of data available, compared to RAF Fairford with 336 days (100%) but it is rated better since it is closer and 99.7% is above the 90% threshold.
+This is taking into account min_coverage value of 0.9 – e.g. Little Rissington has only 335 days (99.7%) of data available, compared to RAF Fairford with 336 days (100%) but L Rissington is rated higher since it is closer to the location and 99.7% is above the 90% threshold.
 Small differences in data completeness is resolved by Meteostat’s interpolation functionality.

-Overall, Brize Norton is selected as it is closest to Witney and it has data availability >=90% (it actually has 100% data availability for the given time period)
+Overall, Brize Norton is selected as most suitable as it is closest to Witney and it has data availability >=90% (it actually has 100% data availability for the given time period)

 - Example 3 – obtaining weather data for a location defined by latitude and longitude
 ![image description](./pics/Screenshot%20from%202022-04-16%2014-27-52.png)